 Mound villages

 Groningen as flat as a pancake?
 Only people who have never been here say that.
-Journey out into the Ommelanden and you will see villages built on hills all around you.
-A medieval church stands proud in the centre of the village.
-Together they form what may well be the most characterful part of Groningen: the mound villages.
+Venture into the outskirts and you see villages built on hills everywhere.
+In the middle of the village is often a robust medieval church.
+Together, they form perhaps the most characteristic part of Groningen: the mound villages.

 Living landscape

-Many mounds have remained intact.
-And in many areas they have become part of modern-day living.
-What used to be the centre of the village, including the church on the highest point, is still the village's beating heart with small shops and at least one village café.
-Winding cobblestone paths lead you down to the lower-lying buildings where you are suddenly surrounded by brand new houses.
-But time seems to have stood still in some villages.
-In Niehove, for example, where the narrow church paths between the brick houses follow the exact same spider web pattern as they did centuries ago.
+By no means all mounds have been excavated.
+In many places, they have remained part of contemporary life.
+The former centre, including the church on the highest point, is still the beating heart, often with some shops and at least a village pub.
+Curving cobbled paths then lead you to lower-lying buildings.
+Until you suddenly find yourself among newly built houses.
+Although, in some villages, time seems to stand still.
+In Niehove, for instance, where the narrow church paths between the brick houses still follow exactly the same cobweb pattern as centuries ago.